 A group of people stand in front of a podium.
 In the center, speaking, is a woman in a suit.

-Q. How would you describe the connection between the land back movement and climate change?
+Q. How would you describe the connection between the landback movement and climate change?

 A. A lot of the lands here in Minnesota that we’re asking to be returned have been stripped of all of their timber.
-They’re commercialized — the lake, and the shorelines are commercialized, and have a lot of people coming and going and bringing in invasive species, not treating the environment the way that they should.
-When it was just the Indigenous people on the lands, the lands were healthy, the four legged animals were in sync with the seasons and it was a symbiotic relationship with the human beings.
-It’s important that we allow the tribes to go back to their Indigenous roots of caring for the lands and I think we’ll see a really positive outcome from doing just that.
+They’re commercialized — the lake and the shorelines are commercialized, and have a lot of people coming and going and bringing in invasive species, not treating the environment the way that they should.
+When it was just the Indigenous people on the lands, the lands were healthy, the four-legged animals were in sync with the seasons and it was a symbiotic relationship with the human beings.
+It’s important that we allow the tribes to go back to their Indigenous roots of caring for the lands, and I think we’ll see a really positive outcome from doing just that.

-I was up in Washington, DC last week and ended up sitting next to an Anishinaabe woman from Red Lake that I had been corresponding with and we had a really good discussion about how important it is to retain the stewardship of the lands to the Indigenous people.
+I was in Washington, D.C., last week and ended up sitting next to an Anishinaabe woman from Red Lake that I had been corresponding with, and we had a really good discussion about how important it is to retain the stewardship of the lands to the Indigenous people.
 I didn’t know this, but northern Minnesota used to have a very strong and robust caribou population.
 And now they are all gone.
 The whitetail deer have replaced them, but it’s because all of the white oak forests have been cut down.
 And those white oak trees, the lichen likes to grow on it and that’s what the caribou ate.
 So once those forests were gone, the caribou were gone.
-That’s another example of how through colonization and timber destruction, we pushed away a whole part of the environmental cycle in northern Minnesota.
+That’s another example of how, through colonization and timber destruction, we pushed away a whole part of the environmental cycle in northern Minnesota.
 So it’s vitally important that the Indigenous people are able to recover their lands and manage and care for the lands the way that the ancestors have done for hundreds of years.

 A. I think it is really important because, number one, it allows the tribe to expand tribal lands that are connected to them, but it also helps to provide a buffer around those tribal lands.
 Often these are lands that might be wooded land, these might be natural bogs, they might be wild rice lakes.
 They might be the site of medicinal and sacred plants that have been here forever.
 I think it honors the sovereign rights of the nations, that they too have the right to to purchase lands just like anybody else.
 And why would we not at least provide that?
 Sometimes those lands sit there for decades as tax forfeited land and it’s not generating any taxes at all.
 And this is certainly a way to help some of those counties that tell us time and time again, “We’re the poorest county in Minnesota, and don’t take our lands.”
 This is a way to work with those counties to generate the income that they need.